Bradford Bishop: Motives and stressors

 Bishop's motives have never been fully explained.
 A 1977 article in The Washington Post reported that there was "no evidence of infidelity, or financial or job problems."
-Although Bishop had been passed over for a promotion, there was no history of work-related issues; his being passed over has been described as "the first glitch in the storybook tale".
+Although Bishop had been passed over for the promotion, there was no history of work-related issues; his being passed over has been described as "the first glitch in the storybook tale".
 It has been reported that Bishop's career had caused some family tension.
-According to Harrell, Bishop was frequently criticized by both his wife Annette and his mother Lobelia over his lack of upward career advancement.
+According to Harrell, Bishop was frequently criticized by both his wife and his mother over his lack of upward career advancement.
 He was unhappy at his desk job and interested in another foreign posting, but Annette was reluctant.
 She had begun to study art at the University of Maryland despite his desire for her to remain a stay-at-home mother.

 Most sources agree that the Bishops were experiencing some financial issues, but there has been disagreement as to their severity.
 The Post reported in 1986 that the issues were "mild" and "familiar to most upwardly mobile families."
 FBI criminal profiler John E. Douglas described them as "nothing terribly unusual for people in their thirties living in that kind of neighborhood."
 In 2013, Bethesda Magazine reported that the Internal Revenue Service (IRS) had been auditing the family's taxes due to financial troubles.
 The existence of an audit has not been confirmed by the IRS or the Federal Bureau of Investigation (FBI).